vintertown/sdi-doc/docs/dns/mail-exchange.md

 g8.sdi.mi.hdm-stuttgart.de.
 IN   MX   10 mx1.hdm-stuttgart.de.
 ```

-The "priority" numbers in front of the domains for these [MX](/acronyms) records indicate the preference; the lower "priority" value is preferred.
+The "priority" numbers in front of the domains for these [MX](/acronyms) records indicates the preference,with the lower "priority" value being preferred.
 The server always tries mailhost1 first, as 10 is lower than 20.
 If sending a message fails, the server chooses mailhost2 by default.

 Test whether the set record points towards the mx1.hdm-stuttgart.de mail server with: